-- Talk to your healthcare professional. - Find the full product monograph that is prepared for healthcare professionals and includes this Patient Medication Information by visiting the Health Canada website: (https://www.canada.ca/en/health-canada/services/drugs-health-products/drug-product-database.html; the manufacturer's website (www.abbvie.ca), or by calling 1-888-704-8271. - Additional guidance and support can be obtained by calling the AbbVie Care Support Program at 1-866-848-6472.
+- Talk to your healthcare professional. - Find the full product monograph that is prepared for healthcare professionals and includes this Patient Medication Information by visiting the Health Canada website (Drug Product Database: Access the database); the manufacturer's website (www.abbvie.ca); or by calling 1-888-704-8271. - Additional guidance and support can be obtained by calling the AbbVie Care Support Program at 1-866-848-6472.